benjamin051000/albeRTOS/README.md

 # albertOS
 ### Embedded RTOS for TI MSP432 in C++

-Ported from the **G8RTOS**, an RTOS in C created in Microprocessor Applications 2 🐊.
+Ported from the **G8RTOS**, a Real-Time Operaing System kernel in C created in Microprocessor Applications 2 🐊.

 ## Why port to C++?
 Many reasons!